arbor-sim/arbor/doc/tutorial/calcium_stdp_curve.rst

 This tutorial uses a single cell and reproduces `this Brian2 example
 <https://brian2.readthedocs.io/en/latest/examples/frompapers.Graupner_Brunel_2012.html>`_.
 We aim
-to reproduce a spike timing-dependent plastivity curve which arises form stochastic calcium-based synapse dynamics described in Graupner and Brunel [1]_.
+to reproduce a spike timing-dependent plastivity curve which arises from stochastic calcium-based synapse dynamics described in Graupner and Brunel [1]_.

 The synapse is modeled as synaptic efficacy variable, :math:`\rho`, which is a function of the